chemfiles/chemfiles/doc/src/configuration.rst

 ===================

 Chemfiles can be configured using `TOML`_ configuration files.
-By default, chemfiles will read configuration from any file named ``.chemfilesrc`` in the current directory or any parent directory.
+By default, chemfiles will read configuration from any file named ``.chemfiles.toml`` or ``chemfiles.toml`` in the current directory or any parent directory.
 Data from directories higher in the filesystem will be used instead of the one lower in the filesystem.
 For example, with the following filesystem:

 .. code-block:: bash

     $HOME
-    ├── .chemfilesrc (1)
+    ├── .chemfiles.toml (1)
     └── work
-        ├── .chemfilesrc (2)
+        ├── chemfiles.toml (2)
         ├── test-1
         │   ├── trajectory.xyz
         │   └── ...
         └── test-2
-            ├── .chemfilesrc (3)
+            ├── .chemfiles.toml (3)
             ├── trajectory.nc
             └── ...